Mich-b/Keycloak_fido2_hibp/README.md

 - currently offline: https://demo.michaelboeynaems.com
 - host it on your own

+# About token lifetimes
+This repo is also used to test token refresh in single page applications.
+Typically, two refresh strategies can be used:
+- silent renew (using an iframe and third-party cookies)
+- refresh token (using XHR post)

+Keycloak currently issues a refresh token by default when using the authorization code flow (even when offline_access is disabled).
+This cannot be disabled.

+On the other hand, our SPA uses oidc-js, a client OIDC library which tries to do a refresh using the refresh token if such a token is available, before trying a silent renew.

+Combining the default behaviour of Keycloak (issuing a refresh token) with that of oidc-js, this always leads to a renew based on the refresh token.
+However, for training purposes we wish to also be able to test the silent renew based on iframe (and the impact of blocking third party cookies).

+The following was therefore set up:
+* refresh token expires after 1 minute
+* access token expires after 5 minutes
+* silent renew starts after 200 seconds before AT expiry (when using these defaults that is after 1 minute and 30 seconds, so after the RT has expired).

+This triggers the oidc-js library to try a refresh based on silent renew.
+Of course, should you wish to try out the refresh based on the refresh token, increase the expiry time of the refresh token:
+* Keycloak -> Realm settings -> Token -> SSO Session Idle

 # Based on
 This work is based on
 * https://www.keycloak.org/docs/latest/server_admin/index.html#_webauthn